isomerpages/pa-cdcse/_what-we-do/Future Ready/Trade Skills Introductory Series.md

 * Skills workshop: Engage participants with hands-on experience and showcase their product/ project or learnings at the final session.

 ![](/images/What%20We%20Do/Future%20Ready/Trades%20Skills%20Introductory%20Series%205%20(2).png)

-Click here to check out their learning journey: https://www.instagram.com/p/CZRQKbmqUYC/
+Click [here](https://www.instagram.com/p/CZRQKbmqUYC/) to check out their learning journey!

 <u>Ways to partner us in the programme:</u>